Federal Election by a Small Business Corporation

 Historical Past-Year Versions of Federal Form 2553

-We have a total of four past-year versions of Form 2553 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 2553 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 2553 (Rev. December 2013)